sensu/sensu-docs/content/sensu-go/5.0/reference/handlers.md

 ### Handler naming

-Each handler definition must have a unique name within its organization and environment.
+Each handler definition must have a unique name within its namespace.

 * A unique string used to name/identify the handler
 * Cannot contain special characters or spaces